ForgeRock/forgeops/etc/multi-cluster/google-cloud/multi-cluster-ingress/README.md

 ## Step 2: Cluster provisioning and DS setup
 #

-* Follow the clouddns [readme](https://github.com/ForgeRock/forgeops/blob/master/etc/multi-cluster/google-cloud/clouddns/README.md) to set up US and EU clusters and deploy DS using Cloud DNS for GKE.
+1. Follow steps 1 & 2 in the Cloud DNS [readme](https://github.com/ForgeRock/forgeops/blob/master/etc/multi-cluster/google-cloud/clouddns/README.md) to set up US and EU clusters with Cloud DNS for GKE.

-* Enable HTTP loadbalancing on the clusters.
-This can be applied either at cluster creation time or after the clusters are created.
+> Enable HTTP loadbalancing on the clusters.
+This can be applied either at cluster creation time or in the Google Cloud UI after the clusters are created.

-* After following the above steps you should have the following:
-  * HTTP loadbalancing and workload identity enabled on both clusters.
-  * Secret Agent Operator deployed.
-  * DS deployed and communicating across both clusters.

-* Now you need to register your new clusters to a fleet.
+2. Now register your new clusters to a [fleet](https://cloud.google.com/anthos/multicluster-management/fleets).
 Multi-cluster works only on clusters that are registered to the same fleet.
 Ensure:
    * \<cluster_location\> matches the location of the cluster master.
    * \<cluster_name\> matches the exact name of the cluster.
    * \<project_id> matches your Google Cloud Project ID.

 ```bash
 gcloud container hub memberships register <cluster_name> \